meatordles/montecarlo-radiationtransport/README.md

 # Home-brew Monte Carlo radiation transport simulator
+Numerous far more polished and advanced software created by professionals already exist for serious use.
+This is an exercise for mental and academic enrichment only.
 ## Goals
 ### Model 1 goals:
 - particles logged individually in a struct vector for easy spawning of secondary particles